lttng/lttng-docs/contents/using-lttng/instrumenting/intro.md

 skin, cardiac monitoring would be futile.

 LTTng, as a tracer, is no different from the real life examples above.
-If you're about to trace a software system, i.e. record its history of execution, you better have probes in the subject you're
+If you're about to trace a software system or, put in other words, record its history of execution, you better have probes in the subject you're
 tracing: the actual software.
 Various ways were developed to do this.
 The most straightforward one is to manually place probes, called _tracepoints_, in the software's source code.
 The Linux kernel tracing